projectriff/cli/docs/riff_handler_create.md

 ---
 ## riff handler create

-create a handler to map HTTP requests to an application, function or image
+create a handler to map HTTP requests to an application, function, container or image

 ### Synopsis

 Create an HTTP request handler.

-There are three way to create a handler:
+There are four way to create a handler:
 - from an application reference
 - from a function reference
+- from a container reference
 - from an image

 Application and function references are resolved within the same namespace as